Opinion | How the seeds of GOP voter suppression are bearing fruit in Texas

 Nevertheless, Republicans passed measures requiring absentee voters to submit their driver’s license number or the last four digits of their Social Security number when casting a ballot, which must match information in that person’s voter record.
 The requirement resulted in widespread confusion among local election officials.
 Many voters saw their application for an absentee ballot rejected because their ID numbers were not on file.
 Others who were able to receive an absentee ballot saw their vote rejected because they didn’t see in the fine print on the ballot that they had to include their ID numbers a second time.

-The voter ID rules are not the only measures that may depress voting in the state.
+The voter ID rules are not the only measures that might depress voting in the state.
 Republicans have also made in-person voting more difficult, by eliminating procedures that were put in place during the coronavirus pandemic in Democratic-leaning cities such as Houston.
 They banned drive-through voting and prohibited 24-hour voting, which was particularly helpful for low-income shift workers unable to take time off to vote.
 And because these measures affected mostly urban areas, the overall effect could depress voting among minorities.

 Voting should not be this hard.
 But last year, according to the Brennan Center for Justice, nearly 20 states passed 34 laws restricting access to voting.
 Voter suppression is a sign of a sick democracy.
 Texas is the first to show the symptoms, but as primary season gets underway, we will soon discover how far and how deeply the infection has spread across the country.